EvermeshSolutions/putsreq/README.md

 #### forwardTo

-If you only want to log your requests, you can use PutsReq as a proxy to forward them.
+If you only want to log your requests, you can use PutsReq just as a proxy for your requests.

 ```javascript
 request.forwardTo = 'http://example.com/api'
 ```

-You can also modify the requests before forwarding them.
+But you can always modify requests before forwarding them.

 ```javascript
 // add or change a header